m-a-c-e/Machine-Learning/README.md

 ### Video
 The visual features are extracted for each frame in the utterance video using a pool5 layer of a ResNet-152 model that has been pre-trained on the ImageNet dataset.
-Each frame of the video is first resized, and their center is cropped and the image is normalized.
+Each frame of the video is first resized, and their center is cropped and then the image is normalized.
 The processed video frame is input to the ResNet-152 model and the features are extracted.
 We perform the same operation for all the frames in the given video and average the features across all the frames.
 The resuling 2048 feature vector is the feature representation of the video file.

 ## Exploratory Data Analysis (EDA)
 ### EDA - Text